R-modes as a New Probe of Dark Matter in Neutron Stars: Discussions

 In this work, we perform the first systematic investigation of the effect of dark matter in NSs on $r$-mode instability.
 For the hadronic model, we consider state-of-the-art equations of state that are compatible with constraints from chiral EFT calculations and multi-messenger (electromagnetic and gravitational wave) observations.
 The shear and bulk viscosity in hadronic matter taken into account comes mainly from leptonic weak interaction processes and is well known.
 For the DM model, we adopt an EOS motivated by the neutron decay anomaly explained via a dark decay channel.
 The decay rate of neutrons via the dark channel fixes the key ingredient for the calculation of bulk viscosity in presence of DM.
 The shear viscosity in the presence of DM can be estimated from the DM self-interaction cross section employing kinetic theory.
 Using the shear and bulk viscosities, one can determine the effect of the presence of DM on the $r$-mode instability window in NSs.

-For the DM model considered, even for the most optimistic value of self-interaction strength $G$, we found that the shear viscosity for DM is orders of magnitude lower than that from n-n scattering that contributes to the hadronic shear viscosity for temperatures below $10^9$ K. For the temperature regime in which DM shear viscosity becomes important (T > $10^{10}$ K) damping is already dominated by hadronic bulk viscosity.
+For the DM model considered, even for the most optimistic value of self-interaction strength $G$, we found that the shear viscosity of DM is orders of magnitude lower than that of hadronic matter for temperatures below $10^9$ K. For the temperature regime in which DM shear viscosity becomes important (T > $10^{10}$ K) damping is already dominated by hadronic bulk viscosity.
 Therefore, we can conclude from our investigation that the effect of DM shear viscosity can be neglected for the model considered.

-For the bulk viscosity calculation for DM in NSs, we compared the strength of the DM bulk viscosity against the shear viscosity from n-n scattering and the modified URCA bulk viscosity at different temperatures, and found that DM bulk viscosity is always several orders of magnitude lower than that of the m-URCA bulk visosity.
+For the bulk viscosity calculation for DM in NSs, we compared the strength of the DM bulk viscosity against the modified URCA bulk viscosity at different temperatures for each scenario.
 For the calculation of the $r$-mode instability window, we investigate the role of both the self-interaction strength $G$ and the relaxation timescale $\tau$.
 We found that the parameter $G$ has a negligible effect on the $r$-mode instability boundary.
-For the relaxation timescale for the neutron decay, we considered two different scenarios.
-In the first scenario, we assumed that the relaxation rate is always 100 times smaller than that of the m-Urca reaction and follows the same temperature dependence.
-The alternative assumption considered the neutron decay rate to protons and the neutron decay to DM rate being 100 times smaller than that, irrespective of the temperature inside the NS.
+For the relaxation timescale for the neutron decay, we considered three different scenarios.
+In the first scenario, we assumed that the relaxation rate is always 100 times smaller than that of the m-URCA reaction and follows the same temperature dependence.
+The alternative assumption (scenario 2) considered the neutron decay rate to protons, and the neutron decay to DM rate to be 100 times smaller than that, irrespective of the temperature inside the NS.
 This assumption leads to a constant timescale for the neutron decay.
-For both scenarios, we compared the instability windows with and without the presence of DM against the x-ray data and pulsar data from the ATNF catalogue.
-We concluded that the instability window with the minimal hadronic damping mechanisms on inclusion of shear and bulk viscosity contributions from DM within the considered model were incompatible with the observational data.
+It is interesting to see how the BV and instability window respond to the different timescales.
+As the temperature dependence of the timescale is unknown, this assumption is particularly helpful to get an idea of how the BV would be modified for arbitrary temperature dependence.
+It demonstrates that the instability window can be drastically modified.
+In the third scenario, the DM relaxation rate follows the temperature dependence of d-URCA reaction.